xcist/phantoms-voxelized/Plaque_Phantom_voxelized/README.md

 ### Usage
 Please follow the steps below to use this plaque phantom for your simulation:
 1. Download this folder *Plaque_phantom_voxelized*;
-1. Copy all files in the materials folder into your CatSim material folder under the path: *YourCatSimPath/base/materials/*;
+1. Copy all files in the materials folder into your CatSim material folder under the path:
+    - For matlab version, copy files in *materials_matlab* folder to *YourCatSimPath/base/materials/*;
+    - For python version, copy files in *materials_python* folder to *YourCatSimPath/gecatsim/material/*;
 1. Add the path of this plaque model folder to your simulation environment searching path.
     - For matlab version CatSim, please add the following code into your simulation script:
     ```